-Hens are far more conservative in their dressing – less flash, quieter and more wary.
+Hens are far more conservative in their dressing – less flash, quieter, and warier.
 This is self-preservation and works pretty well when predators are around looking for chicken dinner!

 Comb and Wattles

-A roosters comb will generally be much larger, more developed and vibrant red.
-The comb is part of his attraction to the ladies – they tend to choose roosters with large vibrant combs as it is a good indicator of health and vigor.
+A roosters comb will generally be a much larger, more developed, and vibrant red.
+The comb is part of his attraction to the ladies.

 Saddle feathers are something that only the boys have.
 As the name implies, they start around the area where you would put a saddle on a horse, about mid-back.

-These feathers are long, flowing and pointed.
-You will notice that they cascade either side of the tail leaving a very sleek appearance of coat tails.
+These feathers are long, flowing, and pointed.
+You will notice that they cascade on either side of the tail, leaving a very sleek appearance of coattails.

 The difference in tail feathers is usually very noticeable.
 The ladies will have upright tails, rounded at the tips and generally much the same length.